LaRuim/Election-Results-Predictor/README.md

 ### Resulting Accuracy

-The accuracy varies because we randomly our training sets.
+The accuracy varies because we randomly split our training sets.
 But it should be stable at around $[65, 75]$.
 This is a demo run:

 - Original Naive Bayes: 72.9607250755287
 - Sklearn Multinomial Naive Bayes: 70.2416918429003